nens/cookiecutter-djangosite-template/{{cookiecutter.project_slug}}/README.rst

 user buildout.

-The ``ansible/deploy.yml`` playbook is for the regular releases including git checkout, pipenv sync, migration and supervisor restart.
+The ``ansible/deploy.yml`` playbook is for the regular releases including git checkout, pipenv sync, migration, supervisor restart, and nginx restart.

 Deploy command::